bestimmaa/transform-feedback-particle-system/README.md

 ##Mac OS X

-Open the CGFramwork.xcodeproj in /mac
+Open the CGFramwork.xcodeproj in /mac with Xcode

 ##Dependencies